Moving to uni

-In your bedroom, you'll need clothing, bedding, stationery and home comforts like photos or decorations.
+At uni you'll need clothing, bedding, stationery and home comforts like photos or decorations.

-Most student bedrooms come with a bed, desk and clothing storage, so you won't need to bring furniture.
+Most student rooms come with a bed, desk and clothing storage, so you won't need to bring furniture.
 Your housing contract will list any furniture in your room so you should check if you need to bring anything before you move in.

 - Duvet and pillows

-- Two bedding sets, including duvet covers, pillow cases and sheets
+- Two bedding sets including duvet covers, pillow cases and sheets

 - Bedside lamp